WhiteMatrixTech/chain-sync-backend/README.md

 ![](dynamodb-admin.png)

-Open the table matrix-cloud-blockchain-tip-local and add the following objects:
+Open the table chainsync-blockchain-tip-local and add the following objects:

 ``` json
 {